Azure-Samples/cognitive-services-python-sdk-samples/README.md

 ### Prerequisites

 1. A cognitive services API key with which to authenticate the SDK's calls.
 [Sign up here](https://azure.microsoft.com/en-us/services/cognitive-services/directory/) by navigating to the **Search** services and acquiring an API key.
 You can get a trial key for **free** which will expire after 30 days.
+To execute both samples, you need an EntitySearch key and a Bing WebSearch key.

 ### Installation